mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

     - Summary of Guidelines for the Architecture Definitions
     - Guidelines on Training and Hyperparameter Selection
 11. Weight Initialization
+12. Batch Normalization
-12. Using the Jetson Nano (CUDA)
+13. Using the Jetson Nano (CUDA)
-13. Recursive Neural Networks (RNN)
+14. Recursive Neural Networks (RNN)
     - Introduction: Simple RNNs and LSTMs
     - Defining an LSTM cell in Pytorch
     - Examples
         - Code / Notebooks
-14. Recommendations for Hyperparameter Tuning
+15. Recommendations for Hyperparameter Tuning
-15. Vanilla Inference Pipeline and Artifact
+16. Vanilla Inference Pipeline and Artifact
-16. Cloud Computing with AWS
+17. Cloud Computing with AWS
-17. Beyond Classification: Object Detection and Semantic Segmentation
+18. Beyond Classification: Object Detection and Semantic Segmentation

 Appendices: